INDUCE-Lab/PowerGen/README.md

 ## Cite this work

-Leila Ismail, and Huned Materwala, "PowerGen: Resources Utilization and Power Consumption Data Generation Framework for Energy Prediction in Edge and Cloud Computing", ANT 2024
+Ismail, Leila, and Huned Materwala.
+"PowerGen: Resources Utilization and Power Consumption Data Generation Framework for Energy Prediction in Edge and Cloud Computing."
+Procedia Computer Science 238 (2024): 385-395.

 ## References